Utility asset POC · Solar savings calculator

 What is the difference between Duke Energy Florida and OUC for solar?

-Duke Energy Florida is an investor-owned utility serving much of the greater Orlando area.
-OUC (Orlando Utilities Commission) is a municipal utility serving central Orlando and parts of Orange County.
-Both offer net metering programs, but the rate schedules and specific program terms differ.
-Confirm which utility serves your address before comparing rates.
+Duke Energy Florida is an investor-owned utility serving much of the greater Orlando area and generally follows Florida's retail-rate net-metering statute.
+OUC (Orlando Utilities Commission) is a municipal utility serving central Orlando and parts of Orange County, and for newer rooftop-solar applications it now credits exports at the community solar farm rate through June 30, 2030 and the retail fuel rate thereafter rather than full retail.
+Confirm which utility serves your address before comparing savings or sizing for export.

 How many solar panels does an Orlando home need?

 Most Orlando homes land in the 6–10 kW range depending on annual consumption.
 Because summer cooling loads are high and solar production peaks in summer, systems can be sized somewhat larger than average without stranding production.
-Confirm current net metering terms with your utility before sizing for significant export.
+Duke customers can tolerate more export than OUC customers on the newer tariff, so confirm your serving utility before sizing for significant export.

 Do I need a permit for solar in Orlando?